paritytech/smoldot/CODING_GUIDE.md

 # Coding guide

+## Repository organization

+The code in this repository is split in two parts:

+- A library part, whose `Cargo.toml` is found at the root of the repository and whose source code is in `src`.
+- Binaries, found in the `bin` directory.

+The coding rules of these two parts differ.
+The code in the library part provides a set of unopinionated tools (more information below), while the binaries take an opinionated approach as to how a node should behave.

+Most of the rules below only apply to the library part, which also contains the vast majority of the code.
+The code in the binaries mostly consists in gluing together pieces of code found in the library part.

+In general, the binaries should be seen more as examples of how to use the library part, rather than actual projects on their own.

 ## General philosophy

 The source code of the substrate-lite library offers a set of **tools**.
 Each Rust module provides one specific feature, documented in the module-level documentation, and does *not*, in particular, attempt to play a specific role in a binary.